The Ultimate Toolbox for creating amazing web sites!

 Manually entering the coordinates Open the image hotspots properties and click the Hotspots tab to insert the coordinates of an hotspot.
 You can insert 4 types of hotspots:

 Icon This makes it possible to use icons on the image.
 Each hotspot can have its own icon and color.
 It also possible to add a pulsate animation to the icon to grab the attention of the visitor.
+This uses the background color of the icon.

 Circle Here you enter the x and y coordinates of the center and the radius of the circle.